riscv-android-src/toolchain-rustc/src/tools/miri/README.md

   architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same purpose.

-The following environment variables are internal, but used to communicate between different Miri binaries, and as such worth documenting:
+The following environment variables are *internal* and must not be used by anyone but Miri itself.
+They are used to communicate between different Miri binaries, and as such worth documenting:

-* `MIRI_BE_RUSTC` when set to any value tells the Miri driver to actually not interpret the code but compile it like rustc would.
-This is useful to be sure that the compiled `rlib`s are compatible with Miri.
+* `MIRI_BE_RUSTC` can be set to `host` or `target`.
+It tells the Miri driver to actually not interpret the code but compile it like rustc would.
+With `target`, Miri sets some compiler flags to prepare the code for interpretation; with `host`, this is not done.
-  When set while running `cargo-miri`, it indicates that we are part of a sysroot build (for which some crates need special treatment).
+  This environment variable is useful to be sure that the compiled `rlib`s are compatible with Miri.
+* `MIRI_CALLED_FROM_XARGO` is set during the Miri-induced `xargo` sysroot build, which will re-invoke `cargo-miri` as the `rustc` to use for this build.
+* `MIRI_CALLED_FROM_RUSTDOC` when set to any value tells `cargo-miri` that it is running as a child process of `rustdoc`, which invokes it twice for each doc-test and requires special treatment, most notably a check-only build before interpretation.
+  This is set by `cargo-miri` itself when running as a `rustdoc`-wrapper.
 * `MIRI_CWD` when set to any value tells the Miri driver to change to the given directory after loading all the source files, but before commencing interpretation.
 This is useful if the interpreted program wants a different